kubeshop/testkube/docs/docs/testkube-pro-on-prem/articles/usage-guide.md

 5. Configure Metrics as described in the [Metrics](#metrics) section
 6. Configure Invitations as described in the [Invitations](#invitations) section
 7. Configure BYOI components as described in the [Bring Your Own Infra](#bring-your-own-infra) section
-8. Install Testkube Enterprise as described in the [Installation](#installation) section
+8. Install Testkube On-Prem as described in the [Installation](#installation) section

 ## FAQ

-Q: Testkube Enterprise API is crashing (pod is in `Error`/`CrashLoopBackOff` state) with the following error:
+Q: Testkube Control Plane API is crashing (pod is in `Error`/`CrashLoopBackOff` state) with the following error:
 ```
 panic: license file is invalid
 ```